vichargrave/vichargrave.github.io/_posts/2019-04-17-packet-capture-with-tshark-and-elasticsearch.md

             return decoded_line, `False`
 {% endhighlight %}

-This method drops objectionable lines returning `None` to indicated the line was dropped and `False` to indicate packet that the end of the packet has not been reached.
+This method drops objectionable lines returning `None` to indicate the line was dropped and `False` to indicate packet that the end of the packet has not been reached.
 If a given line does not have to be dropped, it is returned with the end of packet flag set to `False`.
 When an close curly brace by itself on a given line is encountered, this marks the end of the packet to the line is returned along with the end of packet flag set to `True`.

 #### Packet Construction

-Getting back to **file_capture()** and **live_capture**,
+Getting back to *file_capture()* and *live_capture()*, in lines 8-9 for any JSON line that is dropped the code skips to get the next line.
+Otherwise, if the line is OK and we are still building the packet, the lines is added to the the raw packet string.
+When the end of packet is reached, add the closed curly brace `}` and add it to the raw packet.
+Then call *_format_packet()* to filter the unecessary Elasticsearch metafields and format the raw packet string into a JSON object.
+Since these methods are generators, *yield* is called to return each packet so the flow of control can return to get more packets.

+If the packet capture is interrupted somehow, *_exit_gracefully()* function is called to set the global *closing* flag to `True`.
+This flag is checked after the current packet construction is done at which time the application is exited. ****

+{% highlight python linenos %}
+closing = False

+def _exit_gracefully(signum, frame):
+    global closing
+    closing = True
+{% endhighlight %}

+The *set_interrupt_handlers()* sets this function as the interrupt handler.

+{% highlight python linenos %}
+    def set_interrupt_handler(self):
+        signal.signal(signal.SIGTERM, _exit_gracefully)
+        signal.signal(signal.SIGINT, _exit_gracefully)
+{% endhighlight %}

 ###  JSON Conversion